 Are you interviewing for a job in which you would have a leadership role?
 If so, expect the hiring manager to ask about the experience that qualifies you to lead, your leadership style, and your accomplishments.
 Even if you’re not applying for a leadership role, you might still have to answer interview questions on leadership.

-Leadership refers not only to managing others, but also being a strong example for your coworkers.
+Leadership refers not only to managing others, but also to being a strong example for your coworkers.

 Hiring managers want candidates who will inspire their teammates to do their best work, even if they’re not technically managing the group.